zhengzangw/awesome-huge-models/README.md

 A collection of AWESOME things about HUGE AI models.

 There is a trend of training large-scale deep learning models (w.r.t. params, dataset, FLOPs) led by big companies.
-These models achieve the SoTA perfermance at a high price, with bags of training tricks and distributed training systems.
+These models achieve the SoTA performance at a high price, with bags of training tricks and distributed training systems.
 Keeping an eye on this trend informs us of the current boundaries of AI models. [[Intro in Chinese](https://zhuanlan.zhihu.com/p/529863941)]

-To support the open source process of LLM, we highligh the open-sourced LLM models here:
+To support the open source process of LLM, we highlight the open-sourced LLM models here:

 > LLaMA-65B, GLM-130B, BLOOM-176B, OPT-175B, T5-11B, UL2-20B, RWKV-14B, Cerabras-GPT-13B, Dolly-12B.